DieterSteinhauser/project_documentation/sphinx/_build/html/_sources/engineering/linear_power_supply.rst.txt

 .. figure:: power_supply/block_diagram_drawio.png
   :align: center

-  Figure 4: Hardware Block Diagram of the Linear Power Supply.
+  Hardware Block Diagram of the Linear Power Supply.

 The circuit implements the general systems shown in the block diagram.
 From the AC outlet, a fuse and switch connect mains voltage to the device for operation.
 The Flat-Pak 16V transformer (FP16-3000) which can deliver 48VA of power.